 1. Add the cooked brown rice and kale to the cooked black eyed peas.
 Stir them together so they are evenly tossed.

-2. Add in the freshly grated ginger, lime juice, 1 Tbsp of sesame oil, 1 tsp of Ume Plum Vinegar and salt and pepper to taste.
+2. Add in the freshly grated ginger, lime juice, 1 tablespoon of sesame oil, Ume Plum Vinegar, salt, and pepper to taste.
 Stir well until the seasonings are all blended evenly.

-4. Share with good friends and enjoy in good company!
+4. Sit, share, and enjoy in good company!

 Optional Doshic Variations